Set up your timetable and course structure in Arbor

 • You can import enrolments from TimeTabler’s Options area following these instructions: Importing Options from TimeTabler

 • If you don’t use TimeTabler or don't use their Options feature, we recommend using our bulk enrolment page by going to Students > Enrolment > Courses > Bulk Enrolment.
-You can see how to enrol students into their registers from here following this guide: Bulk enrol students into lesson registers
+You can see how to enrol students into their registers from here, following this guide: Bulk enrol students into lesson registers

 Moving existing bottom-level courses into a new course structure

 If you've migrated to Arbor with some bottom-level courses that exist outside of a course structure, you'll need to follow a different set of steps to set up the structure and move the courses into it.
+To get started:

 Step 1 - Add the top-level course